Uranium mining in the Bancroft area: Greyhawk Mine

-Greyhawk mining operations (1955 to 1959)

 Radioactive materials were first discovered in Faraday Township in 1955 by K. D. Thompson and M. Card, two employees of Goldhawk Porcupine Mines Limited who were surveying with Geiger counters.
 They found exposed rock to be radioactive across a 60 by 300 ft area.
 Ownership subsequently shifted to Greyhawk Uranium Mines Limited.
 Diamond drilling followed at 15- to 122-metre (50 to 400 ft) intervals at 450 ft depth.
 An exploration shaft was begun in 1956 and three levels created.
 Operations uncovered no high-grade ore deposits, leaving the average grade below that of other Bancroft mines.
 Mining operations subsequently stopped in 1959.

 Ore was transferred for processing at the Faraday Mine site, starting August 1957 at a rate of about 200 ST per day.
 By the end of 1957, 19568 ST at a value of 11.4 $/ST had been shipped.
 Through 1958, production was 150 ST per day averaging at 0.082% U3O8.
 The tonnage of ore was 30% less than feasibility estimates.

-Greyhawk mining operations (1962 to 1982)

 Faraday Uranium Mines Limited purchased the site in 1962.
 Madawaska Mines Limited was formed in 1975 and purchased the mine, as well as the Faraday Mine.
 Mining operations restarted in 1976 and continued until 1982.